mossoedgar/mossoedgar/README.md

 - :telescope: I’m working as a Data Scientist / Engineer and as a QA Data Analyst contributing to data pipelines for building web applications and data products.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Speaker - Mentor - Selflearner

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I like spending time developing new skills and riding my bicycle.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-EdgarMosso-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/edgar-mosso-b77b63136/)

+- 🗣️: Ask me about anything.

+- 👁️: Impossible is a word that's not existent in my vocabulary.